Special Educational Needs & Disabilities

 Provision:

 All teachers and support staff are made aware of the students’ individual special educational needs and are provided with recommended strategies to enable students to access the curriculum.
 Pupil profiles provide the relevant information that adults need.
-Students with EHCPs receive their required support, as stated in their EHCp documents.
+Students with EHCPs receive their required support, as stated in their EHCP documents.
 Some students who have special educational needs but do not have an EHCP will receive additional support from an Education Assistant (EA) or Individual Support Assistant (ISA) and/or by participating in the interventions outlined below.
 These students are in our SEND support category and, like students with EHCPs, have a Student Profile which are updated termly.
 Our focus is on knowing the student as an individual and providing him/her with appropriate, tailored support.

 Monitoring and record keeping: